ianrrees/standalone_conrod_examples/README.md

   2. cd to one of the `examples` subdirectories.
   3. `cargo run`

-The secret sauce is mostly in the line of your Cargo.toml file, which lists the conrod dependency:
+The secret sauce is mostly in the line of your Cargo.toml file, which lists the conrod dependency.
+This means "We depend on conrod built with the glium and winit features":

 ```
 [dependencies]